About Us

 Strategic Planning: CACY has adopted the 2017-2020 Richland County Community Health Improvement Plan as a guideline for targeted service delivery and comprehensive community partnership activities.
 CACY maintains an internal Quality Improvement Plan, which is updated annually through a Board of Trustees review.

-Major Organizational Funders (more than $20,000 per source): CACY’s largest service contracts are with Richland County Mental Health & Recovery Services Board and Richland County Job & Family Services.
+Major Organizational Funders (more than $20,000 per source): CACY’s largest service contracts are with Richland County Mental Health & Recovery Services Board.
 Other funding sources include private donors, fundraising activities and grants/foundations.

 Description of Services, which are offered through referral to other providers: CACY is responsible for ATOD, problem gambling, violence and suicide prevention and parent support services in Richland County, Ohio.
 Local treatment agencies are responsible for assessment and treatment of addiction and substance misuse/abuse.
 No contract (funding or otherwise) exists between agencies.